jolmg/parsby/README.md

 `reduce` starts parsing with its argument, in this case `hpe`, then passes the result to the block, which uses it for the resolved left operand.
-`reduce` then parses with the parser returned by the block and passes the result again to the block, and so on and so forth until parsing fails.
+`reduce` then parses with the parser returned by the block and passes the result again to the block, and so on and so forth until parsing fails, returning the result of the last successful parse.

+## Parsing from a string, a file, a pipe, a socket, ...

+Any `IO` ought to work (unit tests currently have only checked pipes, though).
+When you pass a string to `Parsby#parse` it wraps it with `StringIO` before using it.

 ## Comparing with Haskell's Parsec